Molto Grazie, Magnificent Milan

 When Il Duce (National Fascist Party leader Benito Mussolini) became Prime Minister of the Kingdom of Italy in 1922, he pushed for completion of new and ongoing public works projects.
 His changes to the design of the Milano Centrale railway station made it a more imposing building when it opened in 1931.

-Historical Footnote #1: Benito Mussolini had been a prominent socialist, Marxist, and journalist in Trento, Italy, until the advent of World War I. The Italian Socialist Party that he belonged to, opposed Italian involvement in WWI, and kicked him out when he promoted involvement in the war to support revolutionary social changes in Italy.
+Historical Note #1: Benito Mussolini had been a prominent socialist, Marxist, and journalist in Trento, Italy, until the advent of World War I. The Italian Socialist Party that he belonged to opposed Italian involvement in WWI, and kicked him out when he promoted involvement in the war to support revolutionary social changes in Italy.
 In 1914 Mussolini denounced socialism and formed a new political movement whose members called themselves Fascists.

 Mussolini is widely credited with making the trains run on time in Italy, although this may have been more a nod to propaganda and some efficiency improvements already in the works before he came to power, than actually being on time to the minute as claimed.
 Our own train was on time for departure from Monterosso, but as the three-hour train trip to Milan slid into the fourth hour, a fellow traveler commented in frustration, “They’re always late.”

-Historical Footnote #2: In September 1943, Italy surrendered to Germany during WWII.
+Historical Note #2: In September 1943, Italy surrendered to Germany during WWII.
 Approximately 1,200 Jewish prisoners captured by German troops occupying northern Italy (Genoa, Turin, Milan, and other cities) were taken to a secret track underneath the Milano Centrale train station.
 A WWII Holocaust memorial at the Milan train station commemorates these events and honors the memory of the Jewish prisoners sent from this station, to either Nazi extermination camps such as Auschwitz, Bergen-Belson, Mathausen, or concentration camps at Bolzano or Fossoli.

 The Milan train station was a filming location for some scenes in the 1972 adventure comedy Travels With My Aunt (1972), starring Maggie Smith, Louis Gossett Jr., Alec McCowen and Cindy Williams.